MironSz/hf-mission-planner/README.md

 # High Frontier mission planner on steroid
-This project is a fork of an already existing planner TODO by TODO.
+This project is a fork of an already existing [HF4 mission planner ](https://nornagon.github.io/hf-mission-planner).

 This is a ~cheating tool~   ~fun killer~ mission planner for the board game [High Frontier](https://boardgamegeek.com/boardgame/281655/high-frontier-4-all).
 It can help you to find the best route from one place in the solar system to another.
 It's built in the browser, so there's nothing to download or install.

 Original planner allowed  to find only the shortest path according to one, prespecified parameter.